-Simpson University Softball Coach Earns Two Coach of the Year Honors
+Simpson University Softball Head Named Coach of the Year for Sixth Time

 For Immediate Release

-REDDING, Calif. - Longtime Redding-area softball coach Wayne Stower has been named Coach of the Year by the National Christian Athletic Association (NCCAA) and the California Pacific Conference (Cal Pac).
+REDDING, Calif. - Simpson University softball coach Wayne Stower has been named Coach of the Year by the California Pacific Conference (Cal Pac) for the sixth time.

-Stower also led the Red Hawks to a 13-3 conference season and its fourth straight Cal Pac title.
-He has won Cal Pac Coach of the Year four times (2015, 2014, 2012, and 2010).
-The award is based on a voting process that includes coaches from the other Cal Pac schools (Embry-Riddle-Arizona, Menlo College, and La Sierra University).
+Stower, a longtime Red Bluff resident and Redding-area coach, started coaching the Red Hawks in 2008 and has won Cal Pac Coach of the Year in 2010, 2012, 2014-2017.
+The award is based on a voting process that includes coaches from other Cal Pac schools.

 Simpson University, established in 1921, is a Christian university offering undergraduate, graduate, and teaching credential programs.
 The university celebrated its 25th year in Redding and the completion of a Science and Nursing Center in 2014.
 Academic programs include ASPIRE, a degree-completion program geared toward working adults with both on-campus and online course offerings, including degrees in psychology and organizational leadership.
 For information about the university, or to arrange a campus visit, call 1-888-9-SIMPSON or visit simpsonu.edu.